kai-vu/zorro/READMEextention.md

 We introduce AKGAM, a publicly available resource designed to address these gaps.
 AKGAM includes: (i) an LLM-assisted, manually verified annotated corpus of aircraft maintenance logbooks; (ii) an ontology-governed, provenance-rich fault-diagnosis KG built from publicly available datasets, developed and validated with CPS domain experts; and (iii) a set of competency questions (CQs) that formalize core diagnostic and troubleshooting tasks.
 AKGAM provides triple-level provenance, a reproducible population pipeline, and a lightweight CQ execution interface.
 By offering the first CPS KG with full schema governance and end-to-end provenance, AKGAM enables systematic development and benchmarking of KG-based diagnostic methods under realistic CPS conditions.

-The KG structure can be seen as 3 layers: the *schema*, *domain knowledge*, and *historical records*, which are described below.

 ## Build & Validation